n3roGit/DPVControl/README.md

   <img src="./paypal-donate-button.png" alt="Donate with PayPal" style="width: 50%;">
 </a>

+# Development

+## IDE
+We currently use the <a href="https://www.arduino.cc/en/software">Arduino IDE</a> for Development.
+Open the file **DPVControl/DPVController/DPVController.ino** to open the project.

+### Board Config
+I am using a wroom esp32 board for development.

+Follow this tutorial to install the board https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/

+You might need a windows driver: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads

+### Download Libraries

+Download the .zip files for all the required Libraries (use the github-links in DPVController.ino).
+Place them in the /Libraries -Folder and install them into Arduino.

 # TODO

 - 5% - **Web interface:** Retrieve basic information and adjust settings if necessary.
 - 100% - **Battery warning:** Low battery beep.
 Every 10% rounded down.
 From 30% remaining.